How to Get Rid of Mice & Mouse Control

 Possible Mice Contamination

-Mice may contaminate food supply with their urine and feces.
+Mice may contaminate food supplies with their urine and feces.
 They also carry diseases and allergens.
 Some research shows that children in inner-city areas of eight major cities have had triggered reactions from exposure to mice urine.
 Typical rodents in the USA that carry Hantavirus are Deer and White-footed mice, cotton, and rice rats.
 The southwestern part of the USA has had occurrences of the Hantavirus transmitted to humans.Mice Damages and Diseases

 3. Exclusion and Rodent Prevention